 The Minnesota cat club’s show is part of the Cat Fanciers Association’s (CFA) international network of cat shows.
 The ultimate goal of participants is to show your cat at the CFA’s international show, which is equivalent to the Westminster Dog Show.

 How cats are judged

 If you have never been to a cat show, it’s something every cat lover should check out.
-The felines are all perfectly coiffed and their owners know all the tricks to get the fluff in the right spots.
-Beautiful teeth and perfectly pawdicured paws are also part of the drill.
+The felines are all perfectly coiffed and their owners know all the tricks to get the fluff in the right spots to get the points needed to win.
+Beautiful teeth and perfectly pawdicured paws are part of the drill.
 You should have seen the Maine Coon cats!
 They’re already big kitties but when they’re fluffed up they are really big powder puffs.

 As for the judges in these shows, Linda Mae Baker, Saintly City Cat Club’s show manager says it’s pretty simple.
 “We check for bone structure, ears, the overall look… they need to fit what the perfect standard is for that breed.
 When it comes to Persians, for example, everything about them needs to be round.
 Their eyes, head… and their tail needs to be taller and lankier yet fluffy.”

 Even kittens have their own category.
 “Kittens are judged based on experience and behavior.
 They get points for representing the age group well,” said Baker.